Gregm316/password-generator/README.md

   * Would you like to include uppercase letters?
   * Would you like to include lowercase letter?

-After user clicks the generate password button, based on their selected criteria, arandom password will be generated in the window.
+After user clicks the generate password button, based on their selected criteria, a random password will be generated in the window.

 ## Screenshot